 If you’re interested in decluttering this post can help you find the motivation you need.
 Are you ready to explore 12 Reasons to Own Less Stuff ?

-I definitely would not consider myself a minimalist but I have found that I am influenced by my surroundings.
-I don’t function well with too much stuff in my space.
-I also found that in getting rid of stuff there were other benefits that I had never even thought of.
-I’m sharing the main reasons I found to own less stuff in hopes that these will help and motivate you in your desire to create a space you feel relaxed and comfortable in.
+I would not consider myself a true minimalist but I have found that I am influenced by my surroundings.
+I don’t seem to function well with too much stuff in my space.
+I’ve also found that in getting rid of stuff there were other benefits that I had never thought of before.
+Today I’m sharing the main reasons I’ve found to own less stuff in hopes that these will help you.
+I hope you will feel motivated in your desire to create a space you feel relaxed and comfortable in.

 You Have More Time – Sometimes we forget or don’t realize how valuable our time is.
 You obviously don’t have to be productive at all times but wouldn’t you rather be doing something you enjoy instead of something you have to do.

 Can Purchase Higher Quality Items – When you’re not spending money on a lot of things you have the option of purchasing higher quality items.
 Higher quality items might cost more but they are going to hold up better and last a lot longer.
 Make your purchases count and last.

 You Have More Freedom – When you own less you have more freedom of time, money and less stress.
 For me, it’s also piece of mind.

 It’s Easier to Find Things – Of course having your home organized aids in being able to find items easier, but having less stuff makes it even easier.
 Being able to open a closet or a drawer and see everything at one time is ideal.
 When there’s nothing hiding behind something else you can see what you need quickly and you don’t end up wasting time.